CZ-NIC/yangson/docs/concepts-terms.rst

 Class method :meth:`translate_name` in the :class:`Context` class is available for translating a qualified name in prefix form to the tuple form of Yangson.

-Finally, JSON-encoded instance documents use yet another set of naming rules that are defined in [Lho16]_.
+Finally, JSON-encoded instance documents use *instance names* as defined in [Lho16]_, sec. `4`_.
+In particular, data node names need to be prefixed with the module name in which the data node is defined if and only if either

+* the data node is at the top level of the data tree, or

+* the parent data node is defined in a different module.

 The module :mod:`typealiases` defines the alias :const:`InstanceName` that for such instance names.

 .. _sec-paths: